spiffytech/hn-weekly/README.md

     - conf_override.js is not checked into the git repo, so putting your settings in there means you don't have conflicts when you pull updates from upstream

+- Install PostgreSQL

+- Create a PostgreSQL database and user matching what you put in conf_override.js

+    - See here for how to do that: http://wiki.debian.org/PostgreSql#Installation

 - `npm install`

 - `node db_migration.js`

 - `node app.js`

+    - This will be very slow the first time you run it.
+HN Weekly backfills the database with everything it needs to start working, which amounts to 108,000 DB queries.
+I'm sorry.
+That's how it had to be :( If you set process.env.hnweekly_debug = true in conf_override.js, you can see it performing the inserts.
+After a long while you'll see a "done inserting" message, and then it's actually done.

 Architecture
 ============